What is sudden cardiac arrest?

 The leading cause of death in the United States is heart disease.
 This should not come as a surprise.
 The heart beats about 2 billion times during an average lifetime and pumps 100,000 gallons of blood.
 No other piece of machinery works as hard and lasts as long.

-Sudden cardiac arrest is what happens when the heart stops beating suddenly and unexpectedly.
+Sudden cardiac arrest, or cardiopulmonary arrest, is what happens when the heart stops beating suddenly and unexpectedly.
 If the heart is not restarted, then the person dies.
 Seemingly out of nowhere, the heart stops pumping blood and the person collapses.
 We like the machinery analogy: It’s like your car or washing machine breaking down without warning.

 Our non-profit organization, Simon's Heart, focuses on the conditions that lead to sudden cardiac arrest and death in children.
 There is no national registry - and sadly, there is not much research being done.

 Children leave the hospital as newborns and their hearts are not screened until they are symptomatic or middle-aged adults.
 That’s no way to treat such a vital and hardworking organ.
 Would you drive the same car for decades without getting an oil change or a checkup?
 Definitely not.
 Yet, many people go their entire life without ever having their heart monitored for problems.